labels:

 Recreate existing pipeline runs

-When you upgrade to version 2, any existing pipeline runs that you created in version 1 continue to refer to the previous version’s image (as expected).
+When you upgrade to Open Data Hub 2, any existing pipeline runs that you created in version 1 continue to refer to the previous version’s image (as expected).

 For more information about pipeline runs, see Managing pipeline runs.